 Volatility is expected to continue in the short term as the UK negotiates its exit from the European Union.
-The initial UK economic performance has been stronger than originally expected as the timeframe from the initial vote increases.
-Additionally, increased European confidence and UK consumer spending has contributed to the recovery of the economic outlook.
-The negotiation process is continuing, including the latest milestone of the UK and European Union developing a draft of the legal text for the transition deal.
+The inability of UK politicians to agree on the terms of the departure from the European Union has had an adverse impact on the British economy, stagnating growth.
+The UK Parliament is reluctant to leave the European Union without a transitional deal, so it is expected that negotiations of the terms of the exit will be ongoing.
+We continue to monitor Brexit closely.
 Any impact from Brexit on us will depend, in part, on the longer-term outcome of tariff, trade, regulatory and other negotiations.
 Although it is unknown what the result of those negotiations will be, it is possible that new terms may adversely affect our operations and financial results.
 While we evaluate our own risks and uncertainty related to Brexit, we will continue to partner with our clients to help them navigate the fluctuating international markets.